Trusted WordPress tutorials, when you need them most.

 Add new page

 Don’t worry about the content, text, and images at the moment.
-Just adding a simple title, some text, and a couple of images would be fine.
-You can always edit these pages and add more content if needed.
+Just adding a simple title, some text, and a couple of images is a great start.
+You can always edit these pages and add more content later, if needed.

-Here are some of the most common web pages used in a small business website layout.
+Here are some of the must-have web pages for a small business website:

 • Homepage – This is the welcome page of your website.
 Add your business name with a call to action to your services/products or contact page.
 Provide a brief description of why your customers should choose you.

 • About Us – Your customers want to know more about the people behind a business before they can make a decision.
-Create an About Us page to tell users who you are, what are your business values, and what relevant experience you have in your industry.
+Create an About Us page to tell users who you are, what your business values are, and what relevant experience you have in your industry.

 • Services / Products – Create a page to list details about the services or products you are offering.
 Add a heading for each service/product and provide a brief description.
 You can also add pricing or ask users to contact you for a quote.